grange85/ahfow-www/_archived-posts/2007-02-15-insound-offer-bonus-mp3-for-back-numbers-pre-orders.markdown

 - dean & britta
 tags: []
 ---

-<p>If you pre-order your copy of Back Numbers from Insound you'll also receive a "download code" for a bonus mp3 of a French version of White Horses.
-However if the bonus mp3 isn't that important to you, the CD itself is $4 cheaper if you <a href="http://www.amazon.com/exec/obidos/ASIN/B000LXHGBC/aheadfullofwi-20">order it from Amazon.com</a></p>
+If you pre-order your copy of Back Numbers from Insound you'll also receive a "download code" for a bonus mp3 of a French version of White Horses.
+However if the bonus mp3 isn't that important to you, the CD itself is $4 cheaper if you [order it from Amazon.com](http://www.amazon.com/exec/obidos/ASIN/B000LXHGBC/aheadfullofwi-20)